Berlin court finds Russian guilty of Berlin park murder | DW | 15.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A Berlin court has convicted a Russian national of murdering an ethnic Chechen of Georgian nationality, giving the man a life sentence.
-The murder happened in broad daylight in a park in Berlin in the summer of 2019.
+The judge said prosecutors had demonstrated his ties to Russian intelligence.

 A Berlin court has sentenced a Russian national, Vadim Krasikov, to life in prison for the 2019 murder of an ethnic Chechen in a park in the German capital.